visgl/math.gl/docs/modules/geoarrow/migration-guide.md

 1. Add a zero-copy adapter and fixture tests in loaders.gl.
 2. Compare descriptor inspection, count, bounds, conversion, WKB/WKT, and tessellation against the existing Arrow-backed fixtures.
-3. Replace luma's private interleaving and tessellation imports with `@math.gl/geoarrow`.
+3. Replace luma's private interleaving and tessellation imports with `@math.gl/geoarrow` and `@math.gl/geoarrow/tessellation`.
 4. Keep worker orchestration in luma/loaders and use `prepareGeoArrowTransfer` for payloads.
 5. Delete the duplicated kernels only after exact output fixtures and buffer-identity assertions pass in the consumer repositories.